Pablo-source/Raspberry_pi_Shiny_app/README.md

 - This presentation describes<br>the steps required to setup a Raspberry Pi cluster and preparations needed to turn it into a Shiny Server

 In the NHS-R Community Webinar on Wednesday 19th, the presentation will cover these four topics:
-- 1. Different ways of connecting remotely to the Raspberry Pi
-- 2. How to setup a Raspberry pi cluster,
+-1.Different ways of connecting remotely to the Raspberry Pi -2.How to setup a Raspberry pi cluster,
-- 3. Generate a SSH key on Windows to log into each Raspberry Pi's in the Cluster
-- 4. Briefly description of the process to create a Shiny server (following R Studio Community blog posts)
+-3.Generate a SSH key on Windows to log into each Raspberry Pi's in the Cluster -4.Briefly description of the process to create a Shiny server (following R Studio Community blog posts)